 Preparing for the Submission of BIR Form 2316

-Below are a few essential tips for employers when preparing the filing of BIR2316 each year.
+Below are some essential tips for employers when preparing the filing of BIR2316 this January 2023!

-- The employer must ensure that the information for each employee is accurate and up to date.
+- Make sure that the information for each employee is accurate and up to date.

 - The employer must also sign a BIR Form 2316 for each of their individual employees.

-- Once signed by both employee and employer, 3 original signed versions of the BIR Form 2316 must be filed with the BIR.
+- Once signed by both employee and employer, 3 original signed versions of the BIR Form 2316 must be filed with the BIR by 28 February 2022.
 The BIR retains one, the employer keeps another and each of the respective employees will be provided with their own copy.

 CloudCfo – Accounting Services, Bookeeping Services and Payroll Services in Metro Manila and the Philippines

 Seeking support with your payroll computations and payroll compliance obligations?
 Contact the CloudCfo Team and let’s discuss how we can support your business and payroll requirements!